 Under new Government regulations, councils are required to monitor the extent to which policies in the Local Plan documents are being achieved.
 This monitoring information is to be made available to their communities online in the AMR.
 Councils are no longer required to submit the AMR to Government Office.

 The AMR is published annually and monitors the preceding financial year.
 For example, Wolverhampton's AMR 2013/14 monitored development between 1 April, 2013 and 31 March, 2014.
-The AMR for the monitoring year 2014/15 will be published and made available for viewing in early 2016.
+The AMR for the monitoring year 2014/15 is available in the downloads section.